labilezhu/envoy-insider-en/docs/source/index.md

 ### About the Author
-My name is Mark Zhu, a middle-aged programmer with little hair.
-I am just an entry-level Istio/Envoy contributor, and for the time being I have only contribute some github issues and documentation Pull Requests.
+My name is Mark Zhu, a balding middle-aged programmer.
+I’m not an Envoy expert—at most, a contributor to the Envoy Docs.
+Not even an employee of a tech giant.

 Why do I learn from others and write a book when my level is limited?
 Because of this sentence:
 > You don't need to be great to get started, but you do need to get started to be great.